 By 1995 I had reached a point in my life where I felt that my life had no meaning or purpose.
 Each day I felt that I was only gritting my teeth and putting one foot in front of the other.
 I considered, and rejected, many avenues.
 Then one day I read an article, written by someone I knew, recounting her experiences taking Reiki classes.
 I felt drawn to seek out training, and showed up at class with an open mind, but no expectations.
 During the attunement process I suddenly could feel the energy running through my hands and realized that this was real (something I had not thought about) and in that exact moment I also knew, to the core of my being, that I was a healer, that was my purpose, and that I would work with animals.
 And in that moment Wild Reiki and Shamanic Healing was born.

-I set up my practice as soon as I finished Reiki II, and a funny thing happened.
+I set up my practice as soon as I finished Reiki Level 2, and a funny thing happened.
 My first client, a very elderly collie who came with his young woman companion, told me that he was dying and worried about her.
 She needed healing, could I help her, too?

-So my practice shifted to include people, and when my first human client laid on my healing table, my cat Shaman (who had been Reiki-attuned by me at his request) surprised me by joining her.
-He looked at me, and very deliberately stretched himself out from her root chakra to her throat chakra, and began to offer her Reiki.
+So my practice shifted to include people, and when my first human client laid on my healing table, my cat Shaman (who had been attuned to Reiki by me, at his request) surprised me, and joined her.
+He looked directly at me, and very deliberately stretched himself out from her root chakra to her throat chakra, and began to offer her Reiki.
 Uncertainly I followed suit, and for the rest of the session we worked together.
 And for the next 15 or so years Shaman continued to work with my human clients and students, focusing on certain areas, guiding me, and teaching me.